arjunravi26/Intelligent-Form-Agent/docs/README.md

       * Synthesizes key metrics (totals, counts, unique values) to produce a **Holistic Report**.

 This modular architecture ensures that all core functions are powered by a unified data layer and leverages the specific strengths of various **Gen AI and NLP models** for distinct tasks (extraction, abstraction, and synthesis).

+## Conclusion and Contribution
+The Intelligent Form Agent moves beyond simple data capture, providing a robust pipeline for transforming raw form documents into actionable business intelligence.
+By integrating advanced extractive and abstractive models, the agent ensures that complex questions are answered with both precision and reasoning, and that insights across multiple claims are synthesized effectively.

+We encourage you to clone the repository, follow the Setup Instructions, and experiment with the various modes (qa, advanced_qa, summary, and analysis).